-4. Speak only when you have a meaningful contribution to make – This is a critical tip for projecting confidence in small-group meetings.
+This is a critical tip for projecting confidence in small-group meetings.
 Think about that one person who talks so frequently that everyone just tunes them out.
 To avoid that kind of reaction when you speak, learn to be a thoughtful and intentional communicator in group settings.

 What does that look like?

-5. Grab their attention with a story – Our brains are wired for narrative.
+Our brains are wired for narrative.
 We love nothing more than for someone to say “I’ve got a story to share with you…” It makes us want to lean back, close our eyes and go on a journey.

 Storytelling is a powerful presentation technique that anyone can use to their advantage.
 Compelling stories grab our attention, reveal an insight, and help us remember a speaker’s message.
 I often use my love of motorcycling to bring my messages to life and make them more memorable.
 You know how to tell stories, too.
 The trick is finding the right story to tell AND tying it to your overall message.